 Pitt Nursing is designated as a Nursing Research Intensive Environment by the National Institute of Nursing Research by the National Institutes of Health (the NIH).
-The school is ranked fourth in research dollars awarded by the Institutes.
+The school is ranked sixth in research dollars awarded by the Institutes.
 Since the 1950s, Pitt Nursing has been dedicated to providing faculty and students with the resources and support to generate new health care knowledge related to direct clinical practice and public health policy.

 Our researchers address the most challenging issues facing today's health care practitioners.
 Our specific strengths include, Genomics, and Self-Management Patient Adherence.